The Republic of Ireland Act 1948: Background

-However, according to all but one of the ministers in Costello's cabinet, the decision to repeal the External Relations Act had already been made before Costello's Canadian visit.
+However, according to all but one of the ministers in Costello's cabinet, the decision to repeal the External Relations Act had already been made before the Canadian visit.
 Costello's revelation of the decision was because the Sunday Independent (an Irish newspaper) had discovered the fact and was about to "break" the story as an exclusive.
 Nevertheless, one minister, Noel Browne, gave a different account in his autobiography, Against the Tide.
 He claimed Costello's announcement was done in a fit of anger of his treatment by the Governor General and that when he returned, Costello, at an assembly of ministers in his home, offered to resign because of his manufacture of a major government policy initiative on the spot in Canada.
 Yet according to Browne, all the ministers agreed that they would refuse to accept the resignation and also agreed to manufacture the story of a prior cabinet decision.

 The evidence of what really happened remains ambiguous.
 There is no record of a prior decision to repeal the External Relations Act before Costello's Canadian trip, among cabinet papers for 1948, which supports Browne's claim.
 However, the Costello government refused to allow the Secretary to the Government, Maurice Moynihan, to attend cabinet meetings and take minutes, because they believed he was too close to the opposition leader, Éamon de Valera.
 Rather than entrust the minute-taking to Moynihan, the cabinet entrusted it to a Parliamentary Secretary (junior minister), Liam Cosgrave.
 Given that Cosgrave had never kept minutes before, his minutes, at least early on in the government, proved to be only a limited record of government decisions.
 So whether the issue was never raised, was raised but undecided on, was subjected to a decision taken informally, or was subjected to a decision taken formally, remains obscure on the basis of the 1948 cabinet documentation.

 Introduction of the bill

 The Republic of Ireland Bill was introduced in 1948 by the new Taoiseach, John A. Costello of Fine Gael.

+At committee stage in the Dáil, Mick Fitzpatrick of Clann na Poblachta proposed adding a section to the bill making the date of its coming into force a public holiday to be called "Independence Day".
+Fianna Fáil opposed this since the bill did not affect the partition of Ireland.
+John A. Costello said he sympathised with Fitzpatrick but the idea was impractical since the date of coming into force was uncertain.
+Fitzpatrick withdrew the proposal.

 The Act was enacted with all parties voting for it.
 De Valera did suggest that it would have been better to reserve the declaration of the republic until Irish unity had been achieved, a comment hard to reconcile with his 1945 claim that the Irish state was already a republic.